philippemezzadri/frisquet-esphome/README.md

 In addition, a [Climate](<https://esphome.io/components/climate/index.html>) component is necessary to control the output.
 The [PID Climate](https://esphome.io/components/climate/pid.html?highlight=pid) could be used but it does not provide smooth control and does not anticipate weather evolution.

-It is otherwise recommended to use the **Heating Curve Climate** which adjusts the heating power according to the outside temperature.
+It is otherwise recommended to use the **Heating Curve Climate** which adjusts the heating power according to the outdoor temperature.

 ```yaml
 climate: